Progress 2021 sections begin today

 While every issue of this newspaper is filled with articles, features and advertisements that readers find informative and useful, the six special sections we call Progress provide a perspective that goes far beyond simply reporting the latest happenings.
 Our goal is to look at the big picture, capture trends and explore more fully events that may lead to headlines down the road.

 Today, Health and Wellness gets the Progress treatment.
-Various health care providers, including Community and Family Resources and UnityPoint Health — Trinity Regional Medical Center, are featured.
-There are also articles on public safety and philantrophy.
+Various health care providers, including Community Health Center of Fort Dodge and UnityPoint Health — Trinity Regional Medical Center, are featured.
+There are also articles on public safety.

-Education is next Sunday’s theme.
+Education is next week’s theme.
 That section will provide an update on school districts and other educational institutions.

 Then on Feb.
-2, a new addition to the Progress tradition will debut.
+6, the most recent addition to the Progress tradition will return.
 This new section will examine area churches and service groups.